Innovate Corp.: Broadcast expansion

 HC2 entered into the field of broadcast television ownership in July 2017 with their purchase of a 50 percent stake in DTV America, which owned 50 low-power television (LPTV) stations in 42 markets in the United States; this transaction became an outright purchase by October 2017.
 Deals to purchase 38 low-power stations from Mako Communications and 14 low-power stations from Three Angels Broadcasting Network, followed in September and October, respectively.
 By November 2017, HC2 acquired seven stations from OTA Broadcasting that didn't have their spectrum sold during the FCC's 2016 auction, two stations from Abrahantes Communications, 19 stations from Northstar Media, LLC (including two full-power stations) and the Azteca América network from TV Azteca.
 Seven Azteca América affiliates, including San Francisco market station KEMO-TV, were purchased from Jericho Partners LLC for $411,318 the following month.

 The string of purchases continued into 2018, with stations purchased from HERO Broadcasting, Tyche Media LLC, Joseph W Shaffer, Prime Time Partners LLC, Tran Star LLC, Iglesia Manmin Toda La Creacio USA Inc, Dallas De Mujer A Mujer International and the Benns Family, all for a combined $9.67 million.
 KCEB in Longview, Texas, one of the two remaining stations in London Broadcasting Co.'s portfolio, was purchased in April 2018 for $225,000.
 Additional stations were purchased by NRJ TV for $9.25 million and One Ministries Inc. for $2.15 million.
-In June 2018, HC2 purchased stations from KM Communications for $1.85 million, TCT Ministries for $4 million and Estrella Media for $3,325,000.
+In June 2018, HC2 purchased stations from KM Communications for $1.85 million, Marion, Illinois–based Tri-State Christian Television (TCT) for $4 million and Estrella Media for $3,325,000.
 WPVN-CD of Chicago, Illinois was purchased from Polnet Communications for $7 million.
 Further transactions included WVTT-CD from Woodland Communications LLC for $1.5 million, along with stations from Milachi Media for $1,172,661, CNZ Communications for $1.75 million, and V1 Productions Inc for $503,000.